electricbookworks/online-kramdown/README.md

 ```

+## Deployment

+### Digital Ocean

+This app is currently deployed by Digital Ocean on the Apps platform.
+DO Apps watches this repo, and deploys the `master` branch automatically.

-## Deploying to Heroku
+### Heroku

+This app was originally designed to deploy to Heroku.
 To deploy to Heroku, first create an app:

 ```sh
 heroku create --stack cedar <app name>